 The Health Science Interest Group provides an opportunity for academic librarians with health sciences responsibilities to have a place in ACRL to network, share information, ask questions, and work on special projects and programs relevant to the academic health sciences.
 The group also works to promote interest in the health sciences to potential and current academic librarians and to improve information literacy specifically in the area of the health sciences.

-This site is meant to be a repository of information from HSIG trainings, meetings, and the listserv as well as a resource for health sciences librarians to locate information on topics of concern.
-We also welcome any public, school, or special librarians who wish to use the resources available here.
+This site is a repository of information from HSIG trainings, meetings, and the listserv as well as a resource for health sciences librarians to locate information on topics of concern.
+We welcome any public, school, or special librarians who wish to use the resources available here.

-For the most part, no, membership in ALA and ACRL are not requirments.
-The HSIG Listserv is open to everyone as are the majority of our online discussions and trainings.
+For the most part, no. Membership in ALA and ACRL are not requirements.
+The HSIG listserv is open to everyone as are the majority of our online discussions and trainings.
 Voting rights and officer positions are only available to official members as recognized by ACRL.
-We have several working groups that are happy to have non-ACRL members, however, we cannot give you "official" credit from ACRL for your time.
+We have several working groups that are happy to have non-ACRL members; however, we cannot give you "official" credit from ACRL for your time.

 HSIG offers you a chance to network with colleagues across the country about any number of issues that affect health sciences and academia as a whole.
 We do not focus on any one area nor degree level.
 We also have training opportunities and resource lists you may find helpful.